 Our testers found that paddles with a bit of variation in the blade shape, like dihedral designs, are easier to paddle.
 They require less force and reduce flutter.
-Additionally, although the Rush's 7-degree offset allows you to generate a lot of power in the water, it requires more strength and precision than the Werner Vibe that features a bit more offset.
+Additionally, although the Rush's 7-degree offset allows you to generate a lot of power in the water, it requires more strength and precision than other products that feature a bit more offset.

-This paddle is more optimized for surfing, where you need power at your fingertips to catch a wave, than for a mellow after work paddle.
-If you are an experienced paddler who enjoys a slower cadence and more powerful stroke, this paddle could work well.
+This paddle is more optimized for surfing, where you need power at your fingertips to catch a wave than for a casual paddle.
+If you are an experienced paddler who enjoys a slower cadence and a more powerful stroke, this paddle could work well.
 But it's not suited for the majority of casual users as it requires more work at a higher price than most of our other options.
-The Werner Vibe is a better option if you're looking for more user-friendly performance at a decent price point.

 This is where the Rush really shines.
 At just 1.3 pounds, it's one of the lightest paddles in the review.
-(The Werner Trance is 1.2 pounds.)
 As a result, the paddle feels light in your hand.
 For recreational paddlers, this lightweight might not be noticeable immediately, but it will be felt over the course of a long session on the water.

 If you can deal with a little more weight, you can find cheaper paddles that are better suited for relaxing days on the water.
-(We're looking at the Werner Vibe.)
 For paddlers who are focused on reducing weight, you might want to splurge and go for the slightly lighter paddle but you can expect it to come with a fairly significant jump in price.

 Ease of Adjustment

-The Rush features 18 inches of adjustment, which is the longest adjustment range in our review, matched only by the Own The Wave and BPS Alloy paddles.
-However, unlike paddles like the Werner Vibe, the Rush lacks height measurements for paddlers, which makes adjusting your paddle a breeze.
-It only features measurement marks for the paddle itself (in inches and centimeters), so you have to know what height works for you.
+The Rush features 18 inches of adjustment, which is one of the longest adjustment ranges in our review.
+However, it only features measurement marks for the paddle length itself (in inches and centimeters), so you have to know what height works for you.

 Although this is a seemingly minor difference, it makes quickly adjusting the paddle between novice users of different heights much more time-consuming.
 This, combined with the paddle's locking mechanism (which we discuss in detail below), makes the adjustment of this paddle a little slower than other models.

-The Rush features an Easy Clip adjustment mechanism that is comparable to the Twin Pin mechanism found on the Own the Wave and BPS models.
+The Rush features an Easy Clip adjustment mechanism that is comparable to the Twin Pin mechanism found on many other models.
 Essentially they all have connection point midshaft with a lever.
-Simply release the lever to slide the paddle to the desired height before closing it again.
+Release the lever to slide the paddle to the desired height before closing it again.

-This is a pretty clunky locking mechanism when compared to the handle-based LeverLock found on the Werner paddles.
+This is a pretty clunky locking mechanism when compared to the handle-based LeverLock found on the top-tier paddles.
 The many moving parts also create play in the locking mechanism, but it works overall.

 The Rush is on the middle-to-high end of our price range.
 While the paddle is light, it doesn't feature the carbon fiber construction of some of the other paddles in the review.
-At this price, we think you might be better off with a light and high-performing a model like the Werner Trance 95.
+However, there are other paddles in this price range that are both lighter and offer better paddling performance, which may serve you better.

 The Rush is a lightweight, compact option meant for power and precision.
 This works well if you're trying to catch waves but can be overly tiring on flatwater or longer paddles.
 But, if you like paddling with power and prefer a lightweight set up, this could be a good option.